- Swimming Pool

 Each class visits the library once a week to borrow books.
-Books need to be returned to the returns box in the library before school and students are encouraged to take on this responsibility themselves.
+Books need to be returned to the returns box in the library before or after school and students are encouraged to take on this responsibility themselves.
 Please see left side tab for more detail.

 We provide a 21-metre solar-heated uncovered swimming pool.
 Classes will have scheduled swimming sessions during Term 1 and towards the end of Term 4, dependent on the weather and water temperature.